mazharoddin/kit_cms/README.md

 Kit CMS is provided as a Rails engine.
 Therefore it is possible to add Kit's functionality to an existing app or you can create a new app in which to run it.
 To create a new app, which is probably the easiest option if you want to explore what Kit has to offer, follow the step-by-step instructions below.
 Advice for those wishing to use Kit as an addition to an existing system are also below.
+Finally, we also have a sample app with almost everything installed and ready to run.
+For details of that please see [kit-app on Github](https://github.com/dsc-os/kit-app).

 To build a Rails app using this gem, first create your Rails app: